open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 Instrumentation SHOULD set the remote trace context from the Distributed Tracing Extension as a link on the processing span.
+Instrumentation MAY add attributes to the link to further describe it.

 - Span name: `CloudEvents Process <event_type>`